Charged-Particles/charged-particles-universe/docs/ChargedState.md

 # `ChargedState`

-> Charged Particles State Contract
+> Charged Particles State Contract.
+For viewing and setting permissions, approvals, and time locks on Particles.
 ## Get State Data

 > Get info on time locks, approvals, and permissions.